When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 Electric fan (40W) | 2 hours |

-Indeed, solar panels produce instant power, but what matters for us the most is energy.
+You need a battery to store your solar energy to harness your 200W solar panel’s full potential.
+Yes, solar panels produce instant power, but what matters most is energy.

 Energy (Wh) = Power (W) * Running Time (hour)

-On average a 200W solar panel could produce 600Wh of energy per day.
-Find out how much energy your solar panels could produce depending on your location on the planet with the Global Solar Atlas.
+On average, a 200W solar panel can produce 600Wh of energy per day.
+If you’d like to to find out how much energy your solar panels can produce at your location, make use of Global Solar Atlas.

-In order to assemble an efficient solar system, you will need to utilize these 3 key components:
+In order to assemble an efficient solar system, you need to combine the following three key components:

-Solar panels produce DC power; therefore, you need an inverter that converts DC into AC to plug in your electronic devices and household appliances.
-Have a look at our inverter size chart to select the best option for your solar system.
+- Inverter: Solar panels produce DC power.
+Therefore, you need an inverter that converts DC into AC to power your electronic devices and household appliances.

-Finally, the solar battery stores your solar production so you can use it conveniently at any time of the day regardless of weather conditions.
-We even wrote an article to select the best solar battery.
+- Solar battery: A solar battery stores your solar energy production so you can use it conveniently anytime, regardless of weather conditions.

-As previously mentioned, solar batteries are a must in order for your solar panel to reach its full potential.
-A solar battery has two main functions:
+As previously mentioned, solar batteries are a must for your solar panel to reach its full potential.

-- Stores the excess energy produced by your solar panels
+- Store: They store the excess energy produced by your solar panels.

-- Acts as a buffer for continuous power supply in case of cloudy/rainy days
+- Buffer: They act as a buffer for continuous power supply in case of cloudy/rainy days.

-We have read many articles about lithium batteries being non-recyclable and a threat to the environment.
+Note to our readers: We’ve come across many articles regarding lithium batteries being non-recyclable and a threat to the environment.
 We did some thorough research to write a comprehensive article about recycling lithium batteries.
 Their recycling rate might surprise you!

 200-watt solar panels offer the best compromise between size/weight and power, but are they powerful enough for an RV?

-As mentioned before, your solar panel production depends on multiple factors, your location on the planet is one of the most important.
+You’ll recall that your solar panel’s production depends on multiple factors, with the location being the most important.
 For example, solar panels in California can produce two times more than in London.

-In the chart below, you’ll find the electronic devices and appliances that you could power with a 200 Watt solar panel on top of your RV in California:
+In the below chart, you’ll find the electronic devices that you can power in California with a 200-watt solar panel on top of your RV:

 Equipment | Number of hours per day | Energy consumption (Wh) |